-The Group's certain borrowings (Note 19) and trade payables (Note 21) are denominated in foreign currencies risk.
+The Group's certain borrowings (Note 19) and trade payables (Note 21) are denominated in foreign currencies (US dollars and Euro) and hence the Group is exposed to foreign exchange risk.
 Due to the fact that the variety of financial derivative instruments on the Kazakhstani market is limited and those instruments are rather expensive the management chooses at the moment not to hedge the Group's foreign exchange risk, as currently the benefits from implementing such instruments do not outweigh the costs.
 Nevertheless the Group continues monitoring changes of financial derivatives market in order to implement hedging structure in the future or as needed.
-The table below shows the total amount of foreign currency denominated liabilities that give rise to foreign exchange exposure: